Developments in Dubai: Falconcity of Wonders

 Falconcity of Wonders is a unique project both in terms of its components and magnitude.
 Occupying over 40,000,000 square feet, FCW hosts the seven wonders of the world, commercial centers, a signature theme park, family centers, sports facilities, educational institutes, in addition to more than 5,500 residential units that vary in design, location and size, to satisfy the needs and requirements of both, investors and end users.
 It is a part of Dubailand, covering an area of 100 acre with an estimated cost of $1.5-billion.

 Mall of Arabia

 Mall of Arabia will be a huge shopping mall to be built as part of City of Arabia in the Dubailand theme park premises in Dubai.
 It was announced by the Ilyas and Mustafa Galadari Group and it will include leisure and entertainment facilities, a theatre stage, and feature an ancient Middle Eastern exterior.
 Its Phase 1 has a gross leasable area of 4000000 sqft., however, when all phases are completed, it will a final Gross Leasable Area of 10000000 sqft., becoming the largest mall in the world.

-Palm Islands

-The Palm Islands are some of the main attractions in Dubai.